menu

 Demographics

 The people who call Mantoloking home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mantoloking residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mantoloking include Irish, Italian, English, German, and European.
+The greatest number of Mantoloking residents report their race to be White, followed by Asian.
+Important ancestries of people in Mantoloking include Irish, Italian, English, European, and German.

 The most common language spoken in Mantoloking is English.
 Other important languages spoken here include Italian and Polish.